hellohaptik/docs_haptik/docs/agent-chat/index.md

 ---
-title: Getting started
+title: Introduction
 ---

-Chat Solutions at Haptik can be powered entirely by Artificial Intelligence(AI) or by a combination of AI and Chat Agents.
+Chat Solutions at Haptik can be powered entirely by Artificial Intelligence (AI) or by a combination of AI and Chat Agents.
+We have built a tool for it, called "**Athena**".
+This tool is created for operationally managing user chats.

-Chat flows are built by the Haptik product team to best cater to the needs of the client and the solution being deployed.
-Chat flows are designed to guide the user through a specific problem and are the most important factor to ensure the best experience for all users.
+## How to use Athena?

-In case a bot is unable to respond to a query which is outside the chat flow, the chat is handed over to a chat agent.
-Agents receive and send message over an web based tool called Athena.
-Athena has the same capabilities of the AI along with additional functionality for smooth operational deployment such as monitoring, review, assignment of chats by managers etc.
+To use this tool, users are to be created with a specific set of permissions.
+The user can then start monitoring and taking daily chats on their business. *Athena* has the same capabilities of the AI along with additional functionality for smooth operational deployment such as chat flow analytics, review, assignment of chats by managers etc.

-Assistants can be assigned 3 chats at a time.
-Below is the image for the same.
+## How Athena works?
+There are three sections in *Athena*.

+1. My Chats
+2. Businesses
+3. Teams

+You will read about the above concepts in subsequent sections.

+*My Chats* is a section, where you converse with users i.e. agents receive and send messages.

+    Tip: In case a bot is unable to respond to a query, which is outside the chat flow, the chat is handed over to a chat agent.

+Chat flows are designed to guide the user through a specific problem and to ensure the best experience for all users.
+And *Athena* helps connect users to agents for answering their queries.

+    Tip: "Agents" are people who chat with users on Athena.

+*Businesses* and *Teams* are sections to analyse your business/team data and configure respective settings for incoming chats.